AbsaOSS/pramen/README.md

 ],
 ```

-#### Columns selection
+#### Columns selection / projection
-Columns selection can be defined for any operation as well as any ingestion on sink table.
+Columns selection or project can be defined for any operation as well as any ingestion on sink table.
 Columns selection
 are applied before saving data to the metastore table or before sending data to the sink.

 The purpose of columns selection is to define the set and the order of columns to load or send.
 Similar can be achieved